DAY 1: Explore the Anderson Valley and a Enjoy a Day of Wine Tasting.

 DAY 3: Relax and Stay Close to Home.

 Wake up and dedicate the day to relax and recharge, you can even leave the car behind and venture out on foot.
 Take a leisurely hike through our neighbor Indian Creek Park and venture up Indian Creek Road.
 Relax on the grounds with a book or stroll the rose garden.
 If you are feeling like brunch, The Bewildered Pig has brunch (first Sundays only during the slow season—check their website), Lemon's Market makes a mean sandwich and has plenty of picnic fixings, or grab a panini from Mosswood Market in Boonville.
-As a guest on the property, have a complimentary tasting at the small lot wine tasting rooms on the property: Bink, Drew, and Knez.
+As a guest on the property, have a complimentary tasting at the small lot wine tasting rooms on the property, Drew and Smith Story.
 Head next door to Goldeneye winery and sit out on the terrace overlooking the rolling hills and vineyards.
 Then head across the road to Balo Vineyards and take in a game of Bocce Ball as you enjoy a glass of their Rose court side.
 For dinner make a reservation for a special evening at The Bewildered Pig or Table 128 @ The Boonville Hotel.

 One reason that Anderson Valley is the ideal retreat for travelers is it's central location to a host of attractions, including some of California's most beautiful State Parks.
 The following is a list of our favorite day trips within and outside Anderson Valley.